 What is anomaly detection in manufacturing?

-Industry 4.0 has led to a dramatic increase in the number of software solutions and analytics programs available to help companies collect, measure, and manage data from all aspects of their operations.
-The data mined can include an enormous amount of information from across the manufacturing line.
+Industry 4.0 has led to a dramatic increase in the number of tools available to help companies collect, measure, and manage data from all aspects of their operations.
+The data can include an enormous amount of information from across the manufacturing line.
 This dataset encompasses data patterns that indicate normal operations, and any unforeseen change to these patterns is interpreted as an anomaly.

-When analyzing data from the production line, it is important to look not only for changes in patterns and outliers; no change can also indicate an anomaly if the pattern is contrary to what was expected from within that metric.
+When analyzing data from the production line, it is important to look not only for changes in patterns and outliers; no change can also indicate an anomaly if a change was expected in the normal behavior of the data.

 - Unsupervised: Unsupervised anomaly detection, enabled by machine learning, uses unlabeled data to uncover patterns in a dataset, including identifying anomalies and trends across a supply chain, or interpreting historical and current sensor data to predict and prevent equipment downtime.